lns-lu/dpcp/README.md

 Alternatively, a step by step analysis can be carried out following the abovementioned pipeline.

-dPCP is available also as web app accessible through a web browser at (link).
+dPCP is available also as web app accessible through a web browser at (to be updated after deployment).

 ## Quality control